mysticalfoxie/VMHelper/README.md

 ### You're a developer and you don't like my code?
 Well if that's so ...
 Write me you're feedback in the Issues ❤ I wont be mad!
 I love improving! 💖

+### You're a developer and want to contribute?
+If you want to commit some work into this project you are welcome to do so! 💖 I will most likely approve your pull-request if I see use of it.

 ### Recommended Programs to include
-By just adding audiodg you have the main bottleneck fixed, **but** there are still a few processes that could work *clearer*.
+By just adding `audiodg` you have the main bottleneck fixed, **but** there are still a few processes that could work *clearer*.

 When I use the code for my personal usage I always include:
 * audiodg.exe